auxfuse/Milestone2/README.md

 * Create an 'Infinite & Un-Timed' Mode for the User to just Learn to type at their own pace.

 ### Deployment.
-This single-page application Game was developed in PyCharm IDE and version controlling was utlisied via local (git) and online (github) repository technologies.
+This single-page application Game was developed in PyCharm IDE and version controlling was utilised via local (git) and online (github) repository technologies.

 Deploying this single-page application Game was acheived through Github pages by: